amuli4/latihan/target/classes/JavaAssesment.md

 *Explanation*
 `In the above implementation, we create a new instance of the Customer class and pass the String "Pinky" and the int 3 as arguments to the constructor`

-# 13. How would you loop through the Clothing array items to calculate the total price of all items after tax?
-#     The Clothing class has a public double field price.
-Assume the double variables total and tax are already declared.
+# 13. How would you loop through the Clothing array items to calculate the total price of all items after tax?<br>The Clothing class has a public double field price.<br>Assume the double variables total and tax are already declared.

 [ ]
 forEach(Clothing c in items){